 The Classic Bob

 The classic bob features a straight, square outline, with hair falling anywhere from below the ears for a more dramatic effect to just below the chin.
 The cut works for most hair types, from straight to wavy to curly.
 If you have fine hair and want to add the appearance of more volume, go for a blunt cut.
 Have coarser strands?
 Ask your stylist to razor the ends to remove some of the weight and soften the look.

-The jagged-edge bob, also known as the “choppy” bob, is one that is heavily layered.
-The look is textured and “piece-y,” with more dimension than the classic bob.
+The wolf cut bob, also known as the chopped bob, is one that is heavily layered.
+The look is textured and “piece-y,” with more dimension and layers than typical bobs.
 If your hair is naturally wavy or curly, this is a great way to embrace the short look.
-If you want something dramatic, ask your stylist for layers.
-If you like to keep things a bit more subtle, ask for a graduated bob.
+If you want something dramatic, ask your stylist for face-framing layers and a fringe to match!

 For anyone with a little edge, the undercut adds just the right amount of cool to the classic bob.
 The look typically features a section of shaved hair just above the nape of the neck.
 Top layers can be left long to cover the undercut or cropped short for those who want to show it off.
 Another take on the look involves an asymmetrical cut with a section of hair in front of the ear on the shorter side shaved close to the head.
 In either case, stylists can add an extra dose of edginess by shaving a design into the undercut section.
 We recommend asking your stylist to show you some of their work for inspiration.